 - Playing and don’t mean to hurt you

 - Overly excited and overstimulated

-If this behavior persists too often, you might want to consider training your parrot to leave your feet alone.
-The first thing to remember is not to yell at your bird.
-Until you train it, it doesn’t know that biting your feet’s a bad thing to do.
+If this behavior persists, you might want to consider training your parrot to leave your feet alone.

-Instead, keep your feet hidden with socks or slippers and distract your parrot’s attention away from your feet whenever it goes in for a bite.
-Have toys and games handy so that you can play with your bird to keep its attention redirected away from you.
+Keep your feet hidden with socks or slippers and distract your parrot’s attention from your feet whenever it attempts to bite.
+Have toys and games handy so that you can play with your parrot to keep its attention away from you.

 While foot biting may look harmless, it can signify a health or behavioral issue.
 Check the length of the claws and ensure that you create the right living environment for your pet parrot.